 You can read more about this 3D printing strategy here Attachment Layer in SLA 3D printing: what you need to know.

-This one is really important and heavily underrated.
+This one is really important and heavily underrated when comparing FDM vs resin.
 Although, this subject could lead to extensive discussion, we will try to keep it short and improve your awareness.

 Resin manufacturers use various classes of raw materials for 3D printing resins.
 Without going into details the key point here is that you never know, what components are exactly used.
 Safety datasheets very rarely state all of them.
 Nonetheless, due to their nature some components are not required to be listed on safety datasheets.
 Thus, you must pay special attention when handling 3D printing resins.